How to Pass the JLPT: Proven Japanese Language Learning Strategies

 Understanding the JLPT Structure & Levels

-N5BeginnerBasic grammar, simple sentences, and common vocabulary.
-Can understand and use basic daily expressions and engage in simple conversations.
+N5BeginnerBasic grammar, simple sentences, and everyday expressions.
+Understands basic conversations and can engage in simple dialogue.

 N4Pre-IntermediateMore complex grammar and vocabulary.
-Can understand basic conversations and frequently used expressions in daily life.
+Can follow conversations and understand frequently used expressions.

 N2Upper-IntermediateProficient in professional-level comprehension.
-Can understand newspapers, business conversations, and more complex texts with greater accuracy.
+Can read newspapers, follow business conversations, and understand complex texts.

 “Interested in working at an embassy?
 Read our guide on How to Get a Job in an Embassy to learn the qualifications, skills, and steps to achieve your goal!”